rafa-pk/Slicer/README.md

 and its simplicity generally quite joyfull.
 But when I started trying out higher-level languages such as Go or Python, I couldn't help myself from being amazed with how practical splices are.
 Its just so convenient to not have to worry about getting metadata on things I declare and just be able to call it whenever.
-So it got me thinking: I like coding in C a lot, but these memory safety features are just so nice to use... **I'll implement them in C!**
+So it got me thinking: I like coding in C a lot, but these memory safety features are just so nice to use... **I'll implement them in C!** I immediately started drafting this library.

 ## What are slices?
 In most higher-level programming languages, slices serve either as views or containers for data, which allows the user to automatically have access to metadata and not have to worry about memory management so much.
+They work like arrays or strings, but better.
 As mentioned, they work in two ways:
 - Views: These are simple slices which work as a middle-manager — they contain a pointer to the data and information about it, but do not have any type of ownership whatsoever.
 - Containers: These are the real players when it comes to memory-safety, they work as a "host" for the data (and its metadata) and